reagent-project/reagent-cookbook/recipes/sort-table/README.md

 ## Step 2: Add needed items to index.html

-We will add foundation for an easy way to make out example more visually pleasant while we experiment.
+We will add foundation for an easy way to make our example more visually pleasant while we experiment.
 Modify `resources/public/index.html` to look like the following: